 Two verses later Jesus gives us the Lord's Prayer (Mat 6:9).
 This is a main prayer in Catholic prayer life.
 It is neither empty or pagan.
 It is Holy and honorable and worth repeating because it has meaning.

 Are not many of the beautiful traditional Protestant hymns repetitious?
 What about the repetition of "Praise God" during free form worship in Assemblies?
 Even the angels are eternally in the presence of God repeating "Holy, Holy, Holy (Rev 4:8).
 This is not empty nor pagan is it?
 It pleases God.
 When I do the Rosary, I'm sincere.
 I'm saying very meaningful prayers that come from Scripture.
-I think this makes Jesus immensely happy and He has given me the experience of his love consistently during the Rosary to prove it.
+This makes Jesus immensely happy and He has given me the experience of his love consistently during the Rosary to prove it.

 Lord Jesus, let Your prayer of unity for Christians